The American People Series 18: The Flag is Bleeding

-The American People Series #18: The Flag is Bleeding is a 1967 oil on canvas painting by American artist Faith Ringgold.
+The American People Series #18: The Flag is Bleeding is an oil on canvas painting made by American artist Faith Ringgold in 1967.
 Widely cited as one of Ringgold's most iconic and pivotal works, the painting depicts a Black man, white woman, and white man interlocking arms inside the confines of an American flag dripping with blood, some of which is seemingly from a wound on the Black man's chest.
 The Flag is Bleeding was painted toward the end of the American Civil Rights movement and explores themes of race, gender, and patriotism.

 Description

 The work shows three figures standing within the design of an American flag.
 On the left, a Black man in a black turtleneck holds his right hand over a bloody wound on his chest, in a gesture that recalls reciting the Pledge of Allegiance, while his left hand holds a bloody knife; on the right, a white man in a suit stands with his hands on his hips; in the center, a white woman in a cocktail dress is locking arms with the two men.
 The figures are variously obscured by the bars and stars of the flag; blood drips from the bars throughout the scene.

 Ringgold was partly inspired by Jasper Johns' painting Flag (1954-1955).